cambrian/bridge-client/README.md

 ## Toy Setup
 Run the Manager executable as before.
-Then open a separate Terminal from any directory and run the following commands, which will populate a new subdirectory `bridge-test`:
+Then open a separate Terminal from any directory and run these commands, which will populate a new subdirectory `bridge-test`:
 ```bash
 mkdir -p bridge-test
 cd bridge-test